zagui440s/personalCP/week-01/day2/javascript-intro.md

 # Intro to Javascript

+> maybe add more list methods?
+> import export
+> using let instead of var

 ## Topics Covered / Goals
 - Pair Programming
   - You will likely be pair programming at your first job in some capacity.
 It's an important skill to have because it helps you communicate your thought process and enables you to learn from other developers.